-Autocratic coaching is known for telling instead of listening, and can be advantageous when concrete trust is present.
-Democratic coaching is a style where the coach and individual athletes communicate openly and have collaborative discussions.
+Autocratic coaching is known for telling instead of listening and can be advantageous when concrete trust is present.
+Democratic coaching, on the other hand, is a style where the coach and individual athletes communicate openly and have collaborative discussions.

 Coaches may find that with positive reinforcement, their players will find their own inner-motivation and continue to improve individually.
 A team that is self-motivated can rise above challenges and find success.

 For a coach to gain the respect of their athletes, they must give respect in return.
 To create a strong relationship, coaches must show an interest that goes beyond immediate team-related issues.
 For example, people often react positively when someone remembers what their passions are.

 The difference between demonstrating interest and genuine interest is sincerity.
 A coach with genuine interest will gather information about players that may help with game strategy, practice, and general team bonding.

 The relationship between coach and athlete depends on how to open the coach is to establishing interpersonal relationships.
 As a mentor and advisor, the coach needs to make clear to the entire team that he or she is available to talk whenever needed.
 Younger student-athletes often need advice and at times, maybe seeking someone to follow.
 By being available and engaged, coaches have an opportunity to positively influence their athletes.
 Coaches who make themselves available to their athletes are paving the way toward establishing and nurturing strong relationships.

 Trust is the cornerstone of a strong bond, and it is formed when a coach provides clear instructions, delivers positive reinforcement, and shows genuine interest.
 Once trust is established, athletes usually listen more closely, follow instructions more readily, and generally enjoy the entire team experience more intently.
 Mutual trust is beneficial to the team, to how athletes play their sports, and it often leads to positive results.

 Other Tips for Forming Positive Coach-Athlete Relationships